Lilly Rani: Reception

 The film was released on 9 September 2022 across Tamil Nadu.
 A critic from Maalai Malar gave the film a mixed review, noting that it "could have been better".
-A reviewer from Times of India gave the film a negative review, writing "director Vishnu Ramakrishnan's idea to start this film as an emotional drama and to end it as a quirky thriller is laudable.
+Logesh Balachandran critic from Times of India gave the film a negative review, writing "director Vishnu Ramakrishnan's idea to start this film as an emotional drama and to end it as a quirky thriller is laudable.
 But the writing isn't organic and does nothing to keep us engrossed".